-Postgraduate Coursework Day is an occasional event held by The Learning Centre.
+Postgraduate Coursework Day is an occasional event held by Academic Skills.
 UNSW postgraduate coursework students to attend a morning of workshops to support them in their academic coursework.
-Postgraduate Coursework Day 2019 will be announced later in the year.

 Past workshops have included: